I'm a former IBMer and a former CBCer. Currently I'm the tech lead at Vubble, a digital media company.

 I have a profile on LinkedIn but I don't go there very often.

-I post my paintings of Toronto cityscapes at CityPainter.ca.
+I post my paintings of cityscapes and landscapes at CityPainter.ca and my digital generative art experiments at Genartive.com.

 You're not a spammer, right, so why not send me a message?